SLD Student Academic Travel Grant

 The Student Life and Development Student Academic Travel Grant can be used to reimburse CSULB Students for conference registration fees, transportation, lodging and memberships if required to present, co-present, compete and/or conduct a poster presentation.
 Please note that those students presenting and co-presenting are eligible to receive up to $400.00.
 Students conducting poster presentations or participating in competitions are eligible to receive up to $300.00.

 Things You Should Know Before Submitting Your Application

-- You must be a currently enrolled CSULB student at time of application.
-Enrollment through extension services are ineligible.
+- Must be currently enrolled in Fall 2015 as a matriculated CSULB student at time of application.
+Students enrolled through extension services are ineligible.

-- If you are not enrolled in the required number of units you must provide a written explanation of why you are not enrolled in the required units.
-Your application may undergo additional evaluation, which may include contacting your major department.
+- If the required number of units is not met, attach a written explanation as to why.
+Your application may have to undergo additional evaluation which may include but not be limited to contacting your department.

 - Travel that supports growth in your academic discipline.

 - Travel that exposes you to current trends in your field of study.

 - Travel that is related to your major.